Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: Theoretical results

 which is a population residual in the optimization problem that defines $\muplo$.
 Our next result shows that it affects the asymptotic variance of the SC method. \begin{theorem} Suppose $\mathcal{F}$ is given by \eqref{eq:main_text_set}, Assumptions \ref{as:pot_outcomes} - \ref{as:emp_set}, and \ref{as:subg} - \ref{as:out_mom} hold; $\zeta = O(1)$ and $1 \gtrsim \E[\pi] \gg \frac{1}{\sqrt{n}}$.
 Then,

 \end{theorem} This result shows that the behavior of the SC method is more complicated in situations where the share of treated units is constant.
 While the bias term remains the same, the noise part has two additional terms proportional to $u_i$.
 These terms are negligible in environments with a vanishing treatment share, which is a manifestation of the built-in ``undersmoothing'' and, for this reason, do not appear in Theorem \ref{th:van_share}.
 Such behavior is typical from the point of the SC literature, where the error from the single treated unit dominates the estimation error.
-In contrast, when the share of the treated units is constant, we need to consider the noise from all observations, and Theorem \ref{th:const_share} captures that.
-Similar to Corollary \ref{cor:as_norm_van} in the situation where $\mathbb{E}[\pi] \sim 1$ and $\Tef^2 \gg n$, Theorem \ref{th:const_share} implies asymptotic linearity and unbiasedness of the SC method.
-As a result, in that regime, one can estimate the variance using unit-level bootstrap and use the conventional confidence intervals to conduct asymptotically valid inference.